 - The pack also includes a zombie mode where the fighters become undead.

-Injustice will have a DLC Season Pass much like Mortal Kombat before it that ensures players access to four upcoming DLC characters upon their release and three skins based of the DC comics arc Flashpoint for the characters Wonder Woman, Aquaman and Deathstroke.
-The pass will cost $14.99 and will become available for purchase after the game's release.
+Injustice has a DLC Season Pass much like Mortal Kombat before it that gives players access to the first four DLC characters upon their release and three skins for the characters Wonder Woman, Aquaman and Deathstroke, all based on the DC Comics arc, Flashpoint.

 iOS Card Game